lethosor/TBA-uploader/README.md

 "Purge" - it will prevent the match from being uploaded in the next batch of uploads.

-One common use case: if a match play was uploaded with errors (i.e. the auton RP, red cards, or surrogates were wrong, or the score was all 0s), this can be changed with the following procedure:
+One common use case: if a match play was uploaded with errors (i.e. the rocket RP, red cards, or surrogates were wrong, or the score was all 0s), this can be changed with the following procedure: